-No. Measures Required actions (What) Players (Who) Methodology, tools and the CCNR's possible contribution and calendar (when available) (How and when) Label for environmental Development of an environmental and climate protection label CESNI, CCNR, EU Study, technical standards, guideline on the calculation and measurement methodology V1 Cooperation with EU in the framework of PLATINA3, especially for the measurement methodology and climate protection Timeline PLATINA3: proposal for a methodology in 2022 Timeline CCNR: assessment of opportunity and development of labelling system by 2023 V2 Carbon offsetting measures (carbon compensation) Evaluate the possibilities and public acceptance of carbon offsetting measures as a stop gap solution until 2035 for GHG reduction CCNR, EU, IPCC Guidelines on applicability of existing offsetting of carbon emissions measures to inland navigation (and possibly new proposals) Pilot vessel trials (all vessel types) Follow, authorise, and support trials on pilot vessels and publish important results CCNR, CESNI, EU, GERC Cooperation CCNR and EU to implement flagship 3 of NAIADES III which addresses the issue of speeding up certification of pilot vessels.
-V3 Timeline CCNR: 4 meetings per year of the Inspection regulations Working group to examine the request of derogations for pilot vessels.
-V4 Innovative vessels Setting up of a database on innovative vessels CESNI, research institutes Regular updates at least once a year 5 Innovation award Award for special innovations for the transformation of the inland navigation energy system River Commissions Every two years V5 Timeline CCNR: First edition in 2025 V6 Situation reports Regularly analyse emissions reduction status and the effectiveness of measures.
-It includes data collection, plausibility check and evaluation .
-CCNR Timeline CCNR: status report every 5 years (2025, 2030, 2035, 2040, 2045, 2050)
+No. Measure Nature of Measure Required actions Players Methodology, tools and the CCNR's possible contribution and calendar (when available) (What) (Who) (How and when) V2 Carbon offsetting measures (carbon compensation).
+Voluntary Evaluate the possibilities and public acceptance of carbon offsetting measures as a stop gap solution until 2035 for GHG reduction .
+CCNR, EU, IPCC Guidelines on applicability of existing offsetting of carbon emissions measures to inland navigation (and possibly new proposals) ∨3 Pilot vessel trials (all vessel types) Voluntary Follow, authorise, and support trials on pilot vessels and publish important results CCNR, CESNI, EU, GERC Cooperation CCNR and EU to implement flagship 3 of NAIADES III which addresses the issue of speeding up certification of pilot vessels year of the Inspection regulations Working group to examine the request of derogations for pilot vessels V4 Innovative vessels Voluntary Setting up of a database on innovative vessels CESNI, research institutes Regular updates at least once a year V5 Innovation award Voluntary Award for special innovations for the transformation of the inland navigation energy River Commissions Every two years system Timeline CCNR: First edition in 2025 V6 Situation reports Voluntary Regularly analyse emissions reduction status and the effectiveness of measures.
+It includes data collection, plausibility check and evaluation CCNR Timeline CCNR: status report every 5 years (2025, 2030, 2035, 2040, 2045, 2050)

-A carbon offset can be described as a way to compensate for emissions made somewhere by funding or undertaking an equivalent carbon dioxide saving elsewhere.
+&lt;sup>31 A carbon offset can be described as a way to compensate for emissions made somewhere by funding or undertaking an equivalent carbon dioxide saving elsewhere.